QuotaClub

 2. Coachability: will you take feedback and apply it?

-Examples that count as coachability evidence: a story about receiving uncomfortable feedback and acting on it, a clear pattern of seeking out coaches or mentors, a track record of skill improvement that’s visible to others.
+Possible evidence includes a story about receiving uncomfortable feedback and acting on it, a clear pattern of seeking out coaches or mentors, a track record of skill improvement that’s visible to others.

 3. Achievement signal: have you hit a target before?